Sign Up

 CausesMechanism

-Obstructed airways, meconium aspiration, choanal atresia, bloody mucus, blocked endotracheal tube, external compression of the airwayDecreased alveolar ventilation and decreased lung compliance
+Obstructed airways, meconium aspiration, choanal atresia, bloody mucus, blocked endotracheal tube, or external compression of the airwayDecreased alveolar ventilation and decreased lung compliance

-HMD, chronic pulmonary insufficiencyInjuries to thoracic cage
+Hyaline Membrane Disease (HMD), chronic pulmonary insufficiencyInjuries to thoracic cage

 CausesMechanism